 The scope of this review is limited to the study of polymer multilayer DFB lasers.
 The earliest and still most common distributed feedback designs are based on the use of gain media incorporated into corrugated surface diffraction gratings, rather than multilayers.8 Microfabrication techniques required for these submicron surface features date back to the first uses of holographic photolithography, but these were limited to the use of photoresists and required both a multistep process and a rigid flat surface.
 Over the past two decades, a wide variety of new techniques have been developed that have improved versatility and simplicity, such as e-beam lithography, embossing,10 and imprinting or replica molding., So-called soft-lithography, techniques can be used with elastomeric materials to stamp, mold, and otherwise micro-imprint the desired surface grating., These techniques still require multiple complex processing steps in the creation of the corrugated grating, apart from the introduction of the gain media through spin coating or other means, making them less amenable to mass production.
 Further, to the extent that corrugation techniques rely on elastomeric materials that are amenable to the soft lithography printing processes, they also tend to introduce distortions.
 A surface corrugated DFB structure produces edge emission when the lowest order diffraction is used, as in a waveguide, but high optical quality cleaved edges are difficult to achieve in amorphous polymers.
 Surface emission is possible using second-order grating effects, but with a higher threshold, typically by a factor of two, compared to first-order diffraction.

 We focus here on a multilayer design that creates a two-dimensional surface for lasing, rather than edge emission or higher order surface emission common to corrugated grating systems.
 The melt-processed multilayers described and studied here are readily scalable for mass production of multilayer interference mirrors and DFB lasers, even over very large surface areas.
 These materials can form two-dimensional surface-emitting array lasers for parallel processing systems.
-For co-extruded multilayer DFB laser systems, there are exciting prospects for commercial applications due to their simplicity, low-cost, ease of processing, and flexibility as they continue improving toward the goal of matching or exceeding the lasing performance, low thresholds and narrow linewidths of corrugated grating based DFB systems and other microresonator lasers.
+For co-extruded multilayer DFB laser systems, there are exciting prospects for commercial applications due to their simplicity, low-cost, ease of processing, and flexibility as they continue improving toward the goal of matching or exceeding the lasing performance, low thresholds, and narrow linewidths of corrugated grating based DFB systems and other microresonator lasers.

 Although a detailed review of DFB lasers using a corrugated surface grating design is beyond the scope of this review, many of the same considerations apply, particularly the theoretical analysis of the resonator structure further described below.
 A review of developments in corrugated surface grating-based DFB laser design, particularly those using organic semiconductors, can be found in Ref. [].
 For recent overviews of the broader scope of solid-state organic lasers, see also Refs.
 [7,] and the reviews cited therein.